CraigLucas-0924/RMF-SSP-POA-M-Demo/README.md

 ---

-## 🔗 Why It Matters
+## 🔗 Why This Matters

-As a senior cybersecurity student with Security+ certification and hands-on experience in vulnerability management and Azure-based security operations, I am well-prepared to support roles like Product Security Engineer.
-This project aligns directly with real-world expectations at organizations that require strong RMF knowledge, compliance documentation, and system hardening skills.
+This project demonstrates my ability to create RMF documentation aligned with NIST SP 800-53 controls—key skills for cybersecurity roles supporting federal systems.
+By authoring an SSP and POA&M, I show readiness to support ATO processes, address security control gaps, and contribute to continuous compliance efforts in regulated environments.